Dan503/time-input-polyfill/src/_layouts/README.md

 ### Extend from a layout other than `base`

-You can also create a new layout that extends from a different layout file than `base.jade`.
+You can also create a new layout that extends from a different layout file than `base.pug`.

 ```
 yo yeogurt:layout three-col --layout=two-col